lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-\item[\texttt{ParamHandler}:] each \lifex{} application or example defines a set of parameters that are required in order to be run.
-They involve problem-specific parameters (such as constitutive relations, geometry, time interval, boundary conditions, \dots), numerical parameters (types of linear/non-linear solvers, tolerances, maximum number of iterations, \dots), I/O options, \dots In case an application has sub-dependencies (such as a linear solver), also the related parameters are included (typically in a proper subsection).
+\item[\texttt{ParamHandler}:] Each \lifex{} executable defines a set of parameters that are required in order to be run.
+They involve problem-specific parameters (such as coefficients, geometry, time interval, and boundary conditions), numerical parameters (such as types of linear/non-linear solvers, tolerances, and maximum number of iterations), I/O options, and so on.
+In the event an application has sub-dependencies such as a linear solver, the related parameters are also included, typically in a proper subsection path.
 Parameters are organized in a tree-like structure following the functionalities exposed by the \texttt{ParameterHandler} class from \texttt{deal.II}.
-The first step before running any executable is to generate the default parameter file(s).
-This is done via the \verb|-g| (or \verb|--generate-params|) flag:
+The first step before running any executable is to generate the default parameter file(s) via the \verb|-g| (or \verb|--generate-params|) flag:

-At user's option, in order to guarantee a flexible interface to external file processing tools, the parameter file extension \verb|ext| can be chosen among three different interchangeable file formats \verb|prm|, \verb|json| or \verb|xml|, sorted from the most human-readable to the most machine-readable.
+At the user's option, in order to guarantee a flexible interface with external file processing tools, the parameter file extension \verb|ext| can be chosen among three different interchangeable file formats \verb|prm|, \verb|json| or \verb|xml|, sorted from the most human-readable to the most machine-readable.